rogowski-piotr/iot-db-management/test-env/README.md

 ```

 #### 2. Move to this localization and fetch all files
-if you want work in different localization change all path in all pom.xml files
+If you want work in different localization change all path in all pom.xml files
 ```shell script
 $ mkdir /home/pi/workspace
 $ cd /home/pi/workspace